lordmilko/PrtgAPI/README.md

 If you wish to run unit tests, it is advised to group the tests in *Test Explorer* by **Project**  to separate unit tests from integration tests.

 If you wish to run integration tests, it is recommended to create a separate server for integration testing.
 When integration tests are run, PrtgAPI will create a backup of your PRTG configuration, run its tests, and then revert the server to its original settings.
-If integration tests do not run to their completion, as a safety measure you will be required to manually delete (or restore) the `PRTG Configuration.dat` file under %temp% on the PRTG Server.
+If integration tests do not run to their completion, PrtgAPI will automatically restore the previous config upon next executing integration tests.

 To configure PrtgAPI for integration testing, please specify values for all fields listed in `PrtgAPI.Tests.IntegrationTests\Settings.cs` with values specific to your server.
 The system running integration tests must be able to connect directly to the server over the network.
 When specifying the credentials to connect to your server, you must specify a local user on the server; domain users are not currently supported.